Alberto Greco: Career

-Vito Dito
+Vivo Dito

-Origins of Vito Dito and personal life
+Origins of Vivo Dito and personal life

-Alberto Greco had an interesting relationship with himself.
+Alberto Greco often reflected on his identity and sought to redefine himself through his art and actions.
 He often was overwhelmed by his being and through this aspired to break away from his identity.
 Greco would often beat himself up over the idea of becoming famous and pushed himself to exceed his own expectations.
 Simultaneously, he would glorify himself by hanging posters around cities he frequented, which said things like "Greco how great you are" and "Greco, America's greatest informalist painter."
-He often tied himself up with the idea of hope and corruption.
-Hope, for it gave him the will to be rebellious, and corruption because it nourished the idea of rebellion.
-Despite this, Greco would put himself above the general codes of morality and considered himself a moralist.
+Greco frequently referenced themes of hope and rebellion in his work, connecting them to broader societal and personal struggles.
+Despite this, Greco’s actions often challenged societal norms, and he described himself as a moralist in his work.
 Like an unbalanced scale, he would often go from smoking cigarettes on the street to being waited on by maids in odd environments such as parks or gardens.
-Greco was also fascinated with quotidian reality; this is the idea of belonging to each day.
-With this fascination, Greco began to create the Vito Dito project.
+Greco was also fascinated with quotidian reality; which is the idea of belonging to each day.
+With this fascination, Greco began to create the Vivo Dito project.